umigv/nav-onboarding-2025/README.md

 As seen in the above screenshot, sometimes the customer_node and navigator_node output their messages in a different order, and that's completely fine; both nodes are completely independent processes running concurrently, so there will be some non-determinism in how they execute.

+## Stop: Advanced
+This year we decided to split the onboarding into a basic and advanced section because it was too large.
+If you're enjoying the onboarding and/or want to learn more about ROS, continue, otherwise, skip to [here](https://github.com/umigv/nav-onboarding-2025#done).

 ## Retrieving the pizza
 The next task is ordering and retrieving the pizza from the restaurant.
 You will do this by calling an action provided by the infrastructure called "make_pizza".
 To get a conceptual understanding of actions, read section 4.5 of the ROS2 Tutorial and the Background section of the following article: [ROS Actions](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Actions/Understanding-ROS2-Actions.html).